terranodo/tegola-docs/content/getting-started/index.md

 ## 2. Get a data provider

 Tegola needs geospatial data to run.
-Currently, the only supported data format is PostGIS which is a format on top of PostgreSQL.
-If you do not have it installed, [download PostGIS](http://postgis.net/install/)
+Currently, Tegola supports PostGIS which is a geospatial extension for PostgreSQL.
+If you don't have PostGIS installed, [download PostGIS](http://postgis.net/install/).

-Next, you'll need a source of data.
-For your convenience we've provided sample PostGIS data of [Bonn, Germany](https://s3-us-west-2.amazonaws.com/tegola/bonn_osm.sql.tgz).
+Next, you'll need to load your data provider with data.
+For your convenience you can download [PostGIS data for Bonn, Germany](https://s3-us-west-2.amazonaws.com/tegola/bonn_osm.sql.tgz).

 You'll need to create a new database (named "bonn") and use a restore command to import the unzipped sql file into the database.
-Documentation can be found [here](https://www.postgresql.org/docs/8.1/static/backup.html) under the section titled "Restoring the dump".
+Documentation can be found [here](https://www.postgresql.org/docs/current/static/backup.html) under the section titled "Restoring the dump".
 The command should look something like `psql bonn < bonn_osm.sql`.

 ## 3. Create a configuration file

-Tegola utilizes a single configuration file to control it's actions and coordinate with data source(s).
-This configuration file is written in TOML format.
-If you're unfamiliar with TOML, you can find documentation [here](https://github.com/toml-lang/toml).
+Tegola utilizes a single configuration file to coordinate with data provider(s).
+This configuration file is written in [TOML format](https://github.com/toml-lang/toml).

 Create your configuration file in the same directory as the Tegola binary and name it `config.toml`.
-Next, copy and paste the following into this configuration file:
+Next, copy and paste the following into this file:

 ```toml
 [webserver]